Skip to content

 Serviced apartments lend themselves to dynamic pricing.
 The variables that matter:

 Day of week.
 Weekday and weekend stays have different demand patterns.
-Most apartments price weekdays higher for business travel-driven inventory and weekends higher for leisure-driven inventory.
+Business-driven inventory tends to price weekdays higher.
+Leisure-driven inventory tends to price weekends higher.

 Lead time.
-Last-minute bookings often command premium prices because the booker has fewer alternatives.
+Last-minute bookings often command premium prices because the booker has fewer options.
 Far-ahead bookings often discount because the operator wants to lock in revenue.

 Length of stay.
-Longer stays should be priced lower per night because the cleaning and changeover costs are amortised across more revenue.
+Price longer stays lower per night.
+The cleaning and changeover costs spread across more revenue.

 Seasonality.
 London has clear seasonal patterns for both business and leisure stays.
 Pricing should reflect them.

-Manual pricing management for a small portfolio is feasible.
+Manual pricing works for a small portfolio.
 Yield management software (PriceLabs, Beyond Pricing, Wheelhouse) becomes essential past 10 to 15 units.

 What to avoid